 [1]{\ensuremath{#1}}

 \subparagraph{Results.} We present efficient algorithms for computing a region $\W_B = \W_B(\ell_1,\ell_2)$ defined by at most two lines $\ell_1$ and $\ell_2$ containing only the blue points, that are robust to outliers.
-Our results depend on the type of region $\W_B$ we are looking for, i.e. halfplane, strip, wedge, or double wedge, as well as on the type of outliers we allow: red outliers (counted by $k_R$), blue outliers (counted by $k_B$), or all outliers (counted by $k$).
+Our results depend on the type of region $\W_B$ we are looking for, i.e., halfplane, strip, wedge, or double wedge, as well as on the type of outliers we allow: red outliers (counted by $k_R$), blue outliers (counted by $k_B$), or all outliers (counted by $k$).
 Refer to Table~\ref{tab:overview_results} for an overview.

 Our main contributions are efficient algorithms for when $\W_B$ is really bounded by two lines.
-In all but two cases, we improve over the somewhat straightforward $O(n^4)$ time algorithm of generating a (discrete set) of $O(n^4)$ candidate regions $\W_B(\ell_1,\ell_2)$ and explicitly computing how many outliers such a region produces (covered in Section \ref{sec:propertiesOptimalSeparator}).
-In particular, in the versions of the problem where we wish to minimize the number of red outliers $k_R$, we achieve significant speedups.
-For example, we can compute an optimal wedge $\W_B$ containing $B$ and minimizing $k_R$ in optimal $\Theta(n\log n)$ time.
-This improves the earlier $O(n^2)$ time algorithm from Seara~\cite{seara2002geometric}.
+These versions can be solved by a simple $O(n^4)$ time algorithm that explicitly considers all candidate regions, refer to Section~\ref{sub:brute_force}.
+However, we show that these versions can actually be solved significantly faster as well.

-We use two forms of duality to achieve these results.
-First, we use the standard duality transform to map points to lines, and lines to points.
-This allows various structural insights into the problem.
-For example, in the case of wedges and double wedges we are now searching for particular types of line segments.
-This then allows us to once more, map each point $p \in R \cup B$ into a \emph{forbidden region} $E_p$ in a low-dimensional parameter space, such that: i) every point $s$ in this parameter space corresponds to a region $\W_B(s)$, and ii) this region $\W_B(s)$ misclassifies point $p$ if and only if this point $s$ lies in $E_p$.
-Hence, we can reduce our problems to computing a point that is contained in few of these forbidden regions, i.e. that has low \emph{ply}.
-We then develop efficient algorithms to this end.
+In particular in the versions where we minimize the number of red outliers $k_R$ we achieve significant speedups.
+For example, we can compute an optimal wedge $\W_B$ containing $B$ and minimizing $k_R$ in optimal $\Theta(n\log n)$ time (which improves an earlier $O(n^2)$ time algorithm from Seara~\cite{seara2002geometric}).
+We use two types of duality transformations that allow us to map each point $p \in R \cup B$ into a \emph{forbidden region} $E_p$ in a low-dimensional parameter space, such that: \textit{i)} every point $s$ in this parameter space corresponds to a region $\W_B(s)$, and \textit{ii)} this region $\W_B(s)$ misclassifies point $p$ if and only if this point $s$ lies in $E_p$.
+This allows us to solve the problem by computing a point that lies in the minimum number of forbidden regions.